In this travel guide, you will get acquainted with the top 12 things to do in Samarkand that are worth experiencing for every kind of traveler.

 Registan is one of the most visited places in Samarkand.
 It was the heart of the old city.
 Its beautiful architecture has made it famous all over the world, and no trip to Samarkand is complete without at least a few hours spent here.
 There are three madrassas, which in Arabic means “schools.”
 They all face the central square.

 Each madrassa has its own door, beautiful tile work, and two large entrances.
-The three madrasas are Islamic schools with very different styles of building.
+The three madrasas are Islamic schools with very different styles of buildings.
 Ulugh Beg Madrasah, Tilya-Kori Madrasah, and Sher-Dor Madrasah are from left to right.

 - Location: Registan Ko’chasi, Samarkand